-When you’re taking your STANAG 6001 level 3 speaking exam in Poland, you’ll be talking with another candidate.
+When you’re taking your STANAG 6001 level 3 speaking exam in Poland, you’ll be speaking with another candidate.

 If you’re taking your exam after the course organised by the MoD, you may have an opportunity to choose and practise with your exam partner.
 If not, you’ll be assigned a random speaking partner from among other candidates.